raquo/Airstream/README.md

 This method creates an event stream that synchronously emits events from the provided sequence one by one to any newly added observer.

 Each event is emitted in a separate transaction, meaning that the propagation of the previous event will fully complete before the propagation of the new event starts.

+**Note:** you should avoid using this factory, at least with multiple events.
+You generally shouldn't need to emit more than one event at the same time like this stream does.
+If you do, I think your model is likely abusing the concept of "event".
+This method is provided as a kludge until I can make a more confident determination.

+#### `EventStream.fromValue`

+Like `EventStream.fromSeq` (see right above), but only allows for a single event.

+#### `EventStream.fromTry`

+Like `EventStream.fromValue` (see right above), but also allows an error.

+This is provided as a kludge until it becomes more clear that this is not needed.

 #### EventStream.periodic